dammdeol/mail/README.md

-Code send emails based on html and python automatization.
+Code to send emails based on html and python automatization.